vuiseng9/megatron-lm/vs-notes.md

 1. Setup.
     * `d-nv-run -v /root/work:/root/work nvcr.io/nvidia/pytorch:25.06-py3`
     * `git clone https://github.com/vuiseng9/megatron-lm && cd megatron-lm && git checkout 250901-ootb`, no installation required.
 Do remember to configure PYTHONPATH to include `<pathto>/megatron-lm`
+    * If you use vscode, you may find `megatron-lm/examples/gpt3/vscode/*.json` handy.
     * active directory `megatron-lm/examples/gpt3`, we use Makefile to capture steps to reproduce.
     * `make install-dependencies`
 2. Tiny dataset preparation (I forgot where I reference/cross-reference it).